pymc-labs/pymc-marketing/README.md

 - **Custom Priors and Likelihoods**: Tailor your model to your specific business needs by including domain knowledge via prior distributions.
 - **Adstock Transformation**: Optimize the carry-over effects in your marketing channels.
 - **Saturation Effects**: Understand the diminishing returns in media investments.
+- **Customize adstock and saturation functions:** You can select from a variety of adstock and saturation functions.
+You can even implement your own custom functions.
 - **Time-varying Intercept:** Capture time-varying baseline contributions in your model (using modern and efficient Gaussian processes approximation methods).
 - **Visualization and Model Diagnostics**: Get a comprehensive view of your model's performance and insights.
+- **Choose among many inference algorithms**: We provide the option to choose between various NUTS samplers (e.g. BlackJax, NumPyro and Nutpie).
+See the [example notebook]([/docs/source/notebooks/mmm/mmm_example.html](https://www.pymc-marketing.io/en/stable/notebooks/general/other_nuts_samplers.html)) for more details.
 - **Out-of-sample Predictions**: Forecast future marketing performance with credible intervals.
 Use this for simulations and scenario planning.
 - **Budget Optimization**: Allocate your marketing spend efficiently across various channels for maximum ROI.
 - **Experiment Calibration**: Fine-tune your model based on empirical experiments for a more unified view of marketing.